-TOPIC – xs:redefine is very similar to xs:include statement.

-TOPIC – Only the PAIS original types that need to be changed are to be redefined in , not all.

-TOPIC – In XML Schema the restriction is the standard mechanism for sub-typing, or controlling built-in type constraints e.g. pattern, ranges, etc. Restrictions are not dedicated to xs:redefine but are very common for XML Schemas that are not based only on direct reference to the built-in types.
+In XML Schema the restriction is the standard mechanism for sub-typing, or controlling built-in type constraints e.g. pattern, ranges, etc. Restrictions are very common for XML Schemas that are not based only on direct reference to the built-in types.